MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing NoSQL Database in Microsoft Azure.md

 <p> Let's import some data from another data source to Azure Cosmos DB.
 I already have an Azure SQL database instance with some sample data in it.
 Let's go ahead and check it out. </p>

+<p> Create SQL server & Database in Azure.
+Populate with data.

 <a href ="https://docs.microsoft.com/en-us/azure/cosmos-db/import-data"> Link </a>

 <a href ="https://github.com/azure/azure-documentdb-datamigrationtool"> GitHub </a>